DynamoDB Sort Key - The Ultimate Guide [w/ Code Examples]

 Query by Sort Key

 To query by sort key, you need to use both the sort key and the partition key.
-The query is quicker and cheaper than the scan, and you can fetch up to 1MB of records.
+The query is quicker and cheaper than a scan, and you can fetch up to 1MB of records.
 The following code shows how to query by the sort key in Java.

 Query by Sort Key Only